 Tiny Tots Ballet is a fun dance class for our littlest dancers (ages 2.5-4).

 We introduce basic dance movements and musicality.
 Our littlies love to dance to music they recognise and they don’t even know they’re learning new skills!
 We use fun props that help us all create a make-believe world of dance and music.
 Children can wear comfortable clothing (most like to come as fairies or pirates or in tutus or leotards), bare feet and hair tied back.
 Parents are welcome to stay for the first few weeks until children are comfortable being left on their own.

-Littlies Ballet classes include Kindy Ballet, Ballet Foundation, Pre Primary Ballet, Primary Ballet and Grade 1 Ballet.
+Our Junior Ballet classes include Kindy Ballet, Pre Primary Ballet, Primary Ballet, Ballet Foundation and Grade 1 Ballet.

 Students learn the foundational skills and development of ballet and contemporary dance in a fun and nurturing environment.
 They develop confidence and a sense of independence as they learn and expand their dance capabilities.
-For more information on each level in our Littlies Program, click here.
+For more information on each level in our Junior Ballet Program, click here.

 Contemporary Dance is a genre of dance that employs systems and methods found in modern dance.

 It draws on modern dance techniques as well as newer philosophies of movement that depart from classical dance techniques by omitting a structured form.
 Many ballet companies today perform both Classical Ballet and Contemporary Dance.
 To be a well-rounded ballet student, Contemporary Dance is a must.